-- Sec 10. (a) The Lead Agency is responsible for establishing and conducting an informal mediation process to resolve complaints from eligible customers against master record listees.
+- Sec.10. (a) The Lead Agency is responsible for establishing and conducting an informal mediation process to resolve complaints from eligible customers against master record listees.
 The conference will be conducted by a RCS program staff individual who is knowledgeable of the situation and has no financial interest in the outcome of the complaint. - (b) A conference can either be conducted by telephone or in-person with the customer, listee and conciliator meeting at a convenient location. - (c) The conciliator will maintain notes on all proceedings reflecting the events, complaint, and other pertinent issues.
 The conciliator's final recommendation will be presented in written form to the involved parties outlining the rationale for the decision. - (d) Any person who alleges injury resulting from a violation of any state plan provision is entitled to redress.
 While various state agencies are available to assist in the resolution of a RCSP dispute, the ultimate authority to determine legal liability lies with the courts.
 Depending on the dollar amount in question, the small claims court system offers an informal legal process of resolving dispute.
 To use the small claims courts for purposes of RCSP redress, the individual alleging injury files a court claim.
-The statutory authority for the small claims court is found at IC 33-4, IC 33-5, IC 33-10.5 and IC 33-11.6.
+The statutory authority for the small claims court is found at IC 33-4, IC 33-5, IC 33-10.5 and IC 33-11.6 [IC 33-4, IC 33-5, IC 33-10.5, and IC 33-11-6 were repealed by P.L.98-2004, SECTION 164, effective July 1, 2004.].

 The redress proceeding is available to an eligible customer, even if the customer has not participated in a conciliation conference.
 All persons who have a substantial interest in the outcome of the redress proceedings will be given adequate notice of the proceedings and have an unrestricted opportunity to participate.
 For claims in excess of the small claims jurisdictional dollar limits, the Indiana Circuit and Superior Courts are available.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-2-10; filed Mar 28, 1984, 9:07 am: 7 IR 1172; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-2-10; filed Mar 28, 1984, 9:07 am: 7 IR 1172; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-2-10) to the Office of the Lieutenant Governor (16 IAC 2-2-10) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-2-11 Coordination of program
+16 IAC 2-2-11 Coordination of program

-- Sec.
-11. (a) The Lead Agency is responsible for coordinating the Indiana RCSP plan with all local, state, and federal conservation programs within and affecting the state. - (b) The state plan and any subsequent amendments will also be presented to the public service commission of Indiana for their review.
+- Sec.11. (a) The Lead Agency is responsible for coordinating the Indiana RCSP plan with all local, state, and federal conservation programs within and affecting the state. - (b) The state plan and any subsequent amendments will also be presented to the public service commission of Indiana for their review.
 The public service commission is the state's regulatory agency. - (c) Covered utilities, the utility industry including municipalities and REMC's, and the home heating suppliers will be advised of the plan and its preparation and asked for their contributions. - (d) Utilities with residential customers outside of Indiana may coordinate directly with the Lead Agency to resolve any implementation differences.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-2-11; filed Mar 28, 1984, 9:07 am: 7 IR 1172; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-2-11; filed Mar 28, 1984, 9:07 am: 7 IR 1172; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-2-11) to the Office of the Lieutenant Governor (16 IAC 2-2-11) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-2-12 Home heating suppliers
+16 IAC 2-2-12 Home heating suppliers